Costco Chicken Meatballs Teriyaki & Pineapple - AmyLu

 They are a little on the smaller side in size.
 Maybe about 1 and a half inches in diameter.
 All meatballs are fully cooked and look approximately the same in size and color.

-The Costco chicken meatballs are that grayish brown color that you typically find in precooked foods.
-These are going to look much better when they are cooked to a nice dark brown color.
+Costco’s chicken meatballs have the same grayish-brown color that you typically find in other precooked foods.
+Of course, they’ll look much better when they’re cooked to a nice dark brown color.

 AmyLu Brand

 There are two different brands that sell teriyaki and pineapple chicken meatballs at Costco.
-We are looking at the AmyLu brand in this review, but depending on your Costco’s location, you may have Aidells Teriyaki and Pineapple Chicken Meatballs instead.
+We are currently taking a look at the AmyLu brand for this review, but depending on your Costco location, you may have Aidells brand Teriyaki and Pineapple Chicken Meatballs instead.

 AmyLu also sells chicken burgers and chicken breakfast sausage links.